 The consumer protection and defense rules privilege the consumer's interest in financial products due to the disadvantage resulting from the particular circumstances of the consumer relationship.
 In the case of contractors, insured, and/or beneficiaries who have the status of consumers, in accordance with the provisions of the Consumer Protection and Defense Code (approved by Law No. 29571), are applicable the provisions of Financial Products or Services and the Regulation of Transparency of Information and Contracting of Insurance.
 The provisions of these rules regulate the suitability of contractual conditions, mainly regarding the clarity and transparency that must reflect the contractual terms, as well as the communication of relevant information in the stage prior to the contracting of the insurance, at the time of contracting and during the term of the insurance contract, including regulation on how to disseminate such information (through the website, information brochures and even the sales force).

-- The IRDAI requires insurers to formulate a grievance redressal policy and file it with the IRDAI.
+The IRDAI requires insurers to formulate a grievance redressal policy and file it with the IRDAI.
+Insurer is required to provide the details of the grievance redressal mechanism within the policy.
 Policyholders who have complaints against insurers are first required to approach the grievance or customer complaints Department of the insurer.